unrarp/google-io-2014-compat/README.md

 The google-io-2014-compat project can be opened in Android Studio.
 It contains a single module called **app** in the `app/` folder.

+Replace YOUR_KEY_HERE in `app/src/main/AndroidManifest.xml` with a valid Google Maps Android API v2 API KEY.

 The project can be compiled from the command line using Gradle.

 The actual source code and resources can be found in `app/src/main/`.
 The only dependencies are in `app/lib/`.